jdh4/python-gpu/README.md

 - accelerating code using a JIT
 - carrying out computations using multiple GPUs/TPUs

+Take a look at an example from the JAX GitHub page:

 ```bash
 $ cd python-gpu/jax
 $ cat example.py